 Although I said that you probably don't need to know this stuff, you do actually need to know it if you're going to implement a custom shuffling algorithm!
 That may sound obvious, but there's a long history of people implementing incorrect shuffling algorithms.
 This was common in games and on online gambling sites in the 90s and even the early 2000s and you still see the occasional mis-implemented shuffle, e.g., when Microsoft implemented a bogus shuffle and failed to properly randomize a browser choice poll.
 At the time, the top Google hit for

 A permutation where no element ends up in its original position is called a derangement.
-Sattolo’s algorithm generates derangements, but it only generates derangements with exactly one cycle, and there are derangements with more than one cycle (e.g.,
+When I searched for uses of Sattolo's algorithm, I found many people using Sattolo's algorithm to generate random derangements.
+While Sattolo's algorithm generates derangements, it only generates derangements with exactly one cycle, and there are derangements with more than one cycle (e.g.,

-3 2 1 0), so can’t possibly generate random derangements with uniform probability.
+3 2 1 0), so it can't possibly generate random derangements with uniform probability.

 One way to generate random derangements is to generate random shuffles using Fisher-Yates and then retry until we get a derangement: